 - Bake until edges are just beginning to brown, 8-10 minutes.
 Cookies will still be soft at this point, but they will set as they cool.

 - Cool the cookies 10-15 minutes in the pan.
 They will be too soft to remove from the pan at this point.
 Once they are set, use a spatula to carefully transfer the cookies to a cooling rack to cool completely.
-Store the cookies at room temperature, in an airtight container, for up to a week.
+Store the flourless peanut butter cookies at room temperature, in an airtight container, for up to 3 days.